 How long does CAFCASS’s no-contact recommendation last?

 The length of time that a no-contact recommendation lasts will depend on the specific circumstances of each case.
-The court will review the recommendation periodically and decide whether it should continue or be modify.
+The court will review the recommendation periodically and decide whether it should continue or be modified.

 What happens if a parent disagrees with CAFCASS’s no-contact recommendation?